vietlizi/xam-lul-2020.github.io/README.md

 # xam-lul-2020.github.io
-Puts it here so it live FOREVER, sorry for my future self if somehow this page still alive
+I put it here so it lives FOREVER, I am sorry for my future self if somehow this page is still alive

+xam lul was here

+why are you still here, I don't understand